 OFA striving for diversity and inclusiveness in agriculture

-By Peggy Brekveld, Ontario Federation of Agriculture
+July 12, 2021 by Peggy Brekveld, Ontario Federation of Agriculture

 As a kid, I watched a lot of Sesame Street.
 Children’s shows have an entertaining way of teaching life lessons.
 Muppets still make me laugh when I think about crumbs in the bed and the fly in the soup.
 In between the skits were life skills.
 One had a catchy tune that I can still hum to this day – “one of these things is not like the others…” The screen would show balloons or shapes and challenge viewers to find the one that didn’t fit.
 Oftentimes, the outlier was obvious.
 From an early age, we are taught to look for differences.